scipion-chem/docs/docs/tools/automatic-tests/index.rst

 ------------------------------------------
 Basic usage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-There are usually two ways of using the automatic test tool.
+There are usually two ways of using the automatic test tool:

  1. The first and easiest one usually is to call the script directly from the scipion-chem directory.
     To command to use is: